-FORM 10 )-Q (Mark One) ☑ QUARTERLY R EPORT PURSUANT TO SECTION 13 OR 1 5(d) OF THE SECU URITIES EXCHANGE ACT OI F 1934 For the quarterly period end led June 30, 2015 OR ☐ TRANSITION RE PORT PURSUANT TO SECTION 13 OR 15 (d) OF THE SECUE RITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number r: 814-01154 AUDAX CREDIT I (Exact name of registrant as spe ) (State o DELAWARE or other jurisdiction of ration or organization) 47-3039124 .R.S.
-Employer entification No.) BOSTO NTINGTON AVENUE N, MASSACHUSSETS principal executive office) 02199 (Zip Code) (617) 859-150 (Registrant's telephone number, 9) (F Not Applicab Former name, former address and former fisc ince last report) Securities Exchange Act nark whether the registrant (1) has filed all report of 1934 during the preceding 12 months (or for states been subject to such filing requirements for the such shorter period th at the registrant was required to f ile Interactive Data File requ nark whether the registrant has submitted electro iired to be submitted and posted pursuant to Rule at the registrant was required to submit and post 405 of Regulation S -T during the preceding 12 month nark whether the registrant is a large accelerated he definitions of "large accelerated filer," "accele eck one): Large accelerated filer Accelerated filer Non-accelerated filer oany) Smaller reporting company
+FORM 10-Q

+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the quarterly period ended September 30, 2015

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission file number: 814-01154

+AUDAX CREDIT BDC INC.

+(Exact name of registrant as specified in its charter)

+DELAWARE (State or other jurisdiction of incorporation or organization)

+101 HUNTINGTON AVENUE BOSTON, MASSACHUSETTS (Address of principal executive office)

+(I.R.S.
+Employer Identification No.)

+02199 (Zip Code)

+(Registrant's telephone number, including area code)

+Not Applicable (Former name, former address and former fiscal year, if changed since last report)

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No 🗆

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \Box No \Box

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12 b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Non-accelerated filer X

+(Do not check if a smaller reporting company)

+Accelerated filer Smaller reporting company

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $\square$ No $\boxtimes$
+Yes \Box No \boxtimes

-The registrant had 1,100,100 shares of common stock, par value \$0.001 per share, outstanding as of August 14, 2015.
+The registrant had 6,499,394 shares of common stock, par value \$0.001 per share, outstanding as of November 16, 2015.